awsdocs/amazon-ecs-developer-guide/doc_source/get-set-up-for-amazon-ecs.md

 For more information about IAM, see the [AWS Identity and Access Management User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.

-## Create an IAM Role for your Container Instances and Services<a name="create-an-iam-role"></a>
+## Create an IAM Role<a name="create-an-iam-role"></a>

+Before the Amazon ECS container agent can make calls to the Amazon ECS API actions on your behalf, it requires an IAM policy and role for the service to know that the agent belongs to you\.

-Before the Amazon ECS container agent can register a container instance into a cluster, the agent must know which account credentials to use\.
-You can create an IAM role that allows the agent to know which account it should register the container instance with\.
-When you launch an instance with an Amazon ECS\-optimized AMI provided by Amazon using this role, the agent automatically registers the container instance into your default cluster\.
+For tasks using the EC2 launch type, you can create an IAM role that allows the agent to know which account it should register your container instances with\.
+When you launch a container instance with the Amazon ECS\-optimized AMI provided by Amazon using this role, the agent automatically registers the container instance into your `default` cluster\.
+This role is referred to as the Amazon ECS container instance IAM role\.
+For more information, see [Amazon ECS Container Instance IAM Role](instance_IAM_role.md)\.

 The Amazon ECS container agent also makes calls to the Amazon EC2 and Elastic Load Balancing APIs on your behalf, so container instances can be registered and deregistered with load balancers\.
 Before you can attach a load balancer to an Amazon ECS service, you must create an IAM role for your services to use before you start them\.
 This requirement applies to any Amazon ECS service that you plan to use with a load balancer\.
+This role is referred to as the Amazon ECS service scheduler IAM role\.
+For more information, see [Amazon ECS Service Scheduler IAM Role](service_IAM_role.md)\.

+For tasks using the Fargate launch type, you can create an IAM role that allows the agent to pull container images from Amazon ECR or to use the awslogs log driver, which is currently the only supported logging option for this launch type\.
+This role is referred to as the Amazon ECS task execution IAM role\.
+For more information, see [Amazon ECS Task Execution IAM Role](task_execution_IAM_role.md)\.

 **Note**
-The Amazon ECS instance and service roles are automatically created for you in the console first run experience, so if you intend to use the Amazon ECS console, you can move ahead to the next section\.
-If you do not intend to use the Amazon ECS console, and instead plan to use the AWS CLI, complete the procedures in [Amazon ECS Container Instance IAM Role](instance_IAM_role.md) and [Amazon ECS Service Scheduler IAM Role](service_IAM_role.md) before launching container instances or using Elastic Load Balancing load balancers with services\.
+These IAM roles are automatically created for you in the Amazon ECS console first\-run experience, so if you intend to use the console, you can move ahead to the next section\.
+If you do not intend to use the console, and instead plan to use the AWS CLI, these IAM roles will need to be manually created\.

 ## Create a Key Pair<a name="create-a-key-pair"></a>

 For Amazon ECS, a key pair is only needed if you intend on using the EC2 launch type\.

 AWS uses public\-key cryptography to secure the login information for your instance\.
-A Linux instance, such as an Amazon ECS container instance, has no password to use for SSH access; you use a key pair to log in to your instance securely\.
+A Linux instance, such as an Amazon ECS container instance, has no password to use for SSH access\.
+You use a key pair to log in to your instance securely\.
 You specify the name of the key pair when you launch your container instance, then provide the private key when you log in using SSH\.

 If you haven't created a key pair already, you can create one using the Amazon EC2 console\.
-Note that if you plan to launch instances in multiple regions, you'll need to create a key pair in each region\.
+If you plan to launch instances in multiple regions, you'll need to create a key pair in each region\.
 For more information about regions, see [Regions and Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **To create a key pair**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. From the navigation bar, select a region for the key pair\.
-You can select any region that's available to you, regardless of your location\.
-However, key pairs are specific to a region; for example, if you plan to launch a container instance in the US East \(Ohio\) Region, you must create a key pair for the instance in the US East \(Ohio\) Region\.
+1. From the navigation bar, select a Region for the key pair\.
+You can select any Region that's available to you, regardless of your location\.
+However, key pairs are specific to a Region\.
+For example, if you plan to launch a container instance in the US East \(Ohio\) Region, you must create a key pair for the instance in the US East \(Ohio\) Region\.
 ![\[Select a region\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/EC2_select_region.png)

 1. In the navigation pane, under **NETWORK & SECURITY**, choose **Key Pairs**\.